 Understand your responsibilities as a researcher

-- OEC expects that all research will be conducted with respect for the people involved, a desire to benefit others and promote their health and welfare.
+- OEC expects that all research will be conducted with respect for the people involved, a desire to benefit others, and to promote their health and welfare.
 Everyone has the right to fair treatment, including confidentiality, as outlined in the Belmont Report.

-- Additionally, OEC believes that advancing equity is important for the health and development of all young children and those who love them.
+- OEC believes that advancing equity is important for the health and development of all young children and those who love them.

 - Learn about special protections for Research with Children